 After children complete elementary school, they attend high school from grades nine to twelve.
 The high school system prepares students to attend either:

-• vocational school (typically two-year programs that focus on fields such as plumbing, welding, or esthetics.
+- vocational school (typically two-year programs that focus on fields such as plumbing, welding, or esthetics.
 Vocational schools are also called trade schools)

-• Community College (typically two-year programs that combine academic and industry opportunities), or
+- Community College (typically two-year programs that combine academic and industry opportunities), or

-• University (typically four-year programs with a focus on academic or professional programs such as medicine, dentistry, law, and engineering).
+- University (typically four-year programs with a focus on academic or professional programs such as medicine, dentistry, law, and engineering).

 The government does not fund post-secondary schooling in Canada.
 And, many parents save for years so that their children can attend post-secondary education.
-Investing in a Registered Education Savings Plan is a common way that parents save for higher education in Canada.
+Investing in a Registered Education Savings Plan is a common way for parents to save for higher education in Canada.
 In high school, students can meet with Guidance Counsellors who can help your child:

-• make career choices
+- make career choices

-• achieve better grades, and
+- achieve better grades, and

-• handle personal or social issues.
+- handle personal or social issues.

 How to Register Your Child for Schooling in Canada: